-REZ’s WA gold story resonates strongly with investors
+REZ’s Western Australia gold story resonates strongly with investors

 Link copied to

 Special Report: Resources & Energy Group’s recent exploration success at the historic Menzies gold field in Western Australia has translated into plenty of investor interest in the company’s latest capital raising.

 Under the leadership of Managing Director Richard Poole, Sydney based REZ (ASX: REZ) announced this morning it had raised $3.3 million through a share placement to professional investors priced at 7.5c a share and with an attaching option for every four shares subscribed.

 The options carry an exercise price of 20c and expire on 31 October 2022.